AxonIQ/reference-guide/configuring-infrastructure-components/messaging-concepts/message-anatomy.md

 ## Message-specific data

-Certain types of messages provide extra information, on top of what the Message provides, itself.
+Certain types of messages provide extra information (on top of what the Message provides).
 For example, an `EventMessage` (an interface extending `Message`) also provides a timestamp, representing the time at which the event was generated.
-The `QueryMessage` carries, besides Payload and Meta Data, also a description of the type of response that the requesting component expects.
+The `QueryMessage` carries, besides Payload and Meta Data, a description of the type of response that the requesting component expects.